 - Check the time.
 When did the first warning sign or symptom start?
 You or the person who is with you will be asked this important question later.
 This is very important because, if given within four and a half hours of the start of symptoms, a clot-busting drug can reduce long-term disability for the most common type of stroke.

 - If you have one or more stroke symptom(s) that last more than a few minutes, don’t delay!
 Immediately call 9-1-1 or the emergency medical service (EMS) number so an ambulance (ideally with advanced life support) can quickly be sent for you.
 Do not drive yourself.
 When communicating with EMS or the hospital, make sure and use the word “STROKE”.

 - If you are with someone who may be having stroke symptoms, immediately call 9-1-1 or the EMS.
 Expect the person to resist going to the hospital.
 Don’t take “no” for an answer because “Time Lost is Brain Lost.”

 Stroke affects everyone differently; with varying outcomes from mild to devastating.
 Below are helpful information sheets from the * * National Stroke Association on the different aspects of stroke recovery, care and rehabilitation.

-- To prevent another stroke from recurring, it is imperative to follow your doctor’s recommendations.
+- To prevent a stroke from recurring, it is imperative to follow your doctor’s recommendations.